Memorial Day – May. 31, 2027

 2. Summer — almost

 We know, we know — summer officially begins on June 21.
 But in the minds of all Americans, summer actually begins on Memorial Day.
-That means it's totally okay to dust off the grill, fill up the pool, and unplug.
+That means it's totally okay to dust off the grill, fill up the pool, and spend the day relaxing on a boat.

 3. Family